Apply now

 If you ride a bicycle here, it’s very important to remember that we drive on the left.
 Be extra careful when you are at junctions (where roads meet).

-We have a full social programme at BEET, and you will find something to do at the school every night of the week – you will find information about all of the activities on the BEET Facebook page and on our website.
+We have a full social programme at Beet, and you will find something to do at the school every night of the week – you will find information about all of the activities on the BEET Facebook page and on our website.

 Please do come along to these as they’re great fun, and they give you more opportunity to make friends and also practise your English.

-We sometimes have evening activities outside BEET.
+We sometimes have evening activities outside Beet.
 At some of these, there will be alcohol.
 You will be able to join the activity but you will not be allowed to drink any alcohol.

 You can bring your own food and drink to our evening activities, but alcohol is not allowed.